- July 20, 2020

 By taking the time in their otherwise sparse response to point out that Lynn worked for a contractor, rather than directly for Tyson, this spokesperson seems to be implying that Lynn’s safety was not Tyson’s responsibility.

 This is common practice among companies that use subcontractors to distance themselves from parts of their workforce, but it’s not an airtight legal defense.
-Small contracting companies receive less oversight than poultry plants, which is why poultry brands prefer to delegate their most difficult and dangerous labor to them.
-However, large poultry brands often exert just as much control over their contractors as they do over their own employees.
-It’s only reasonable that they be held to the same level of responsibility for how they use that power.
+Small contracting companies receive less oversight than poultry plants, so poultry brands prefer to delegate their most difficult and dangerous labor to them.

-Additionally, all companies are responsible for making their premises safe for anyone who’s authorized to be there.
+All companies are responsible for making their premises safe for anyone who’s authorized to be there.
 That includes contractors, regardless of how closely the company monitors and manages those contractors’ actions.
+They’re also responsible for maintaining safe equipment and machinery.

-The duty to provide a safe property and non-defective machinery is spelled out in civil law.
-The Stoddard Firm isn’t afraid to go trial to help the victims of the poultry industry gain the resources they need to rebuild their lives.
+The duty to provide safe property and non-defective machinery is spelled out in civil law.
+The Stoddard Firm isn’t afraid to go to trial to help the victims of the poultry industry gain the resources they need to rebuild their lives.
 We have experience explaining the legal responsibilities of plant owners and equipment manufacturers.
-If you’ve been injured or lost a loved one to a poultry plant accident, reach out at 678-RESULT or through our online chat function for a free consultation.